Disclosure Based on TCFD Recommendations

 ||||

-Opportunity | Resource efficiency |
+| Opportunity | Resource efficiency |

 We will increase sales by increasing product value through efficient production and efficient use of materials and energy. | Small | Medium | Small | Medium | To achieve the 2030 CO2 reduction target, we plan to promote various energy-saving measures (LED lighting, renewal and introduction of high-efficiency equipment, etc.) and productivity-improvement measures while promoting fuel conversion and introduction of renewable energy (i.e., installation of solar panels).
-We will also proceed with PR activities relating to our efforts and achievements. |
+We will also disclose these initiatives and their results. |

-Source of energy | We will increase sales by improving customers’ supplier selection evaluation through decarbonization efforts. | Small | Small | Small | Small | We will reduce electricity consumption by improving productivity and increase the utilization rate of renewable energy. | |
+| Source of energy | We will increase sales by improving customers’ supplier selection evaluation through decarbonization efforts. | Small | Small | Small | Small | We will reduce electricity consumption by improving productivity and increase the utilization rate of renewable energy. | |

-Products/ Services |
+| Products/ Services |

-We will increase sales by developing and launching environmentally friendly products onto the market. | Large | Large | Small | Medium | We aim to expand sales by developing products that contribute to a low-carbon society.
+We will increase sales by developing and launching environmentally friendly products onto the market. | Small | Large | Small | Medium | We aim to expand sales by developing products that contribute to a low-carbon society.

 |

-Definition of assessment of business/financial impact
+Definition of business/financial impact assessment

 4. Risk Management